 Digital Inclusion Charter

-- Encourage and support our staff and volunteers to help other people to get online and have the confidence to develop basic digital skills, and help other organisations to embrace digital tools.
+3. We encourage and support our staff and volunteers to help other people to get online and have the confidence to develop basic digital skills, and help other organisations to embrace digital tools.

-- Look to build local partnerships amongst organisations which want to share ideas and co-ordinate activities with others in their area.
+6. We look to build local partnerships amongst organisations which want to share ideas and co-ordinate activities with others in their area.